manolitto/openvlex2/jacks/README.md

 ## About

+OpenVLex jacks are used to vertically clip parts together.
+One or both of the parts must have an OpenVLex socket hole were the jack snaps in.
+There are two ways of clipping parts together:

+1. Socket hole(s) on the lower part and jacks glued to the bottom surface of the upper part.

+2. Socket hole(s) on both the lower and the upper part and a double-jack that clips them together.

 OpenVLex jacks are glued to the underside of "wall on tile" floor or wall tiles.
 Attach one jack per inch grid field.
 There is a printable stencil that makes gluing much easier and faster.
 See [gluing instructions](#gluing-instructions) below.

-## Instructions
+## Instructions for Glue Jacks

-There are three slighty different variants of jacks:
+There are three slighty different variants of jacks for gluing to the bottom of parts:

 - **loose**  (5.9 mm)